Skip to Content

 The Wonders of a Personal Library

-Ebooks can be cheap, heck they can even be free much of the time.
+Ebooks can be cheap, heck they can even be free.
 As a reader and writer of ebooks, I realize their value and importance.
-However, there are so many reasons that we shouldn’t trust all of the information to be safe and secure in a digital realm.
+However, there are so many reasons that we shouldn’t trust all of the information to be safe and secure.
 Loss of power, emergencies, natural disasters, etc. etc. mean that we need to have some physical back-up to our knowledge base.

 A personal library is more than just purchased books.
 Ideally, it’s a combination of books, journals, magazines, and more.
 It’s a collection of resources that suit the person and the home most uniquely.
 It should be an amassing of information that makes the library completely unique and absolutely perfect for the household it serves.